minhphan-rmit/rmit204c-eeet2574-assignment-1/README-real.md

 ## Assignment 1: Data Pipeline with Docker

+### Acknowledgement

+This project is based on <https://github.com/vnyennhi/docker-kafka-cassandra.git> with adjustments for MacOS Sequoia and Apple Silicon Chip compatibility.

 ### Pre-requisites
 Ensure your machine has the following pre-requisites:
 - `docker` and `docker-compose` installed and operational.

-**Note:** Adjustments may be required for MacOS Sequoia and Apple Silicon Chip compatibility.

 ---